KevinMa0207/ContactAPI/README.md

-## T his Api contains one Controller which includ four endpoints:
+## This Api contains one Controller which includ four endpoints:

 * CreateContactAsync : to create a contact record
 * GetAllContactAsync : to get all contact records with a query model